William Buckley (convict): Early life

 William Buckley was born in 1776 or 1780 in the village of Marton in the Macclesfield area of Cheshire, England.
 His father was a farmer.

-As a child, he was adopted by his mother's father who lived in Macclesfield.
-His grandfather paid for his schooling and at the age of 15 Buckley became an apprentice bricklayer working under Robert Wyatt.
+As a child, he was adopted by his mother's father, who lived in Macclesfield.
+His grandfather paid for his schooling, and at the age of 15 Buckley became an apprentice bricklayer working under Robert Wyatt.
 After his adoption, he was separated from his parents, two sisters, and a brother.

 Buckley grew to the approximate height of 6 ft 6 in, which was very unusual for the time.
-According to an acquaintance George Russell, Buckley "was a tall, ungainly man ... and altogether his looks were not in his favour; he had a bushy head of black hair, a low forehead with overhanging eyebrows nearly concealing his small eyes, a short snub nose, a face very much marked by smallpox, and was just such a man as one would suppose fit to commit burglary or murder".
+According to an acquaintance George Russell, Buckley "was a tall, ungainly man ... and altogether his looks were not in his favour; he had a bushy head of black hair, a low forehead with overhanging eyebrows nearly concealing his small eyes, a short snub nose, a face very much marked by smallpox, and was just such a man as one would suppose fit to commit burglary or murder."
 That general description was echoed by other reports of the day, although not always as flattering.
-He was generally represented as being of low intelligence, but biographer Marjorie J. Tipping stated that "according to his easy assimilation into an unfamiliar way of life may also suggest that he was intelligent, shrewd and courageous."
+He was generally represented as being of low intelligence, but biographer Marjorie J. Tipping stated that "according to his easy assimilation into an unfamiliar way of life may also suggest that he was intelligent, shrewd and courageous".

-At about 19, Buckley enlisted in the Cheshire Militia beginning a four-year military career.
+At about 19, Buckley enlisted in the Cheshire Militia, beginning a four-year military career.
 He was later at the 4th (King's Own) Regiment of Foot.
 Because of his height, he was given the role of pivot man for the regiment.
 He had a good reputation with the officers.
 In 1799, his regiment went to The Netherlands to fight against Napoleon, under the command of the Duke of York.
 Buckley was severely wounded in his right hand.

 The corps then was stationed at Chatham, where Buckley became restless and associated with several soldiers of bad character.
 According to Buckley, he was asked by a woman to carry a roll of cloth to the garrison where his regiment was stationed, not knowing that the fabric was stolen.
 Buckley was convicted on 2 August 1802 at the Sussex Assizes of knowingly receiving a roll of stolen cloth.
 He was sentenced to transportation to New South Wales for fourteen years or life.
 Due to the manner in which the military was prosecuted at the time, he was unaware of his final sentence.
-After his conviction, he never saw or heard of his family again.
+After his conviction, he never saw nor heard of his family again.